awsdocs/amazon-route53-docs/doc_source/traffic-policies.md

 ## Viewing Traffic Policy Versions and the Associated Policy Records<a name="traffic-policies-viewing"></a>

-You can view all of the versions that you've created for a traffic policy as well as all of the policy records that you've created by using each of the versions of the traffic policy\.
+You can view all of the versions that you've created for a traffic policy as well as all of the policy records that you've created by using each of the versions of the traffic policy\.<a name="traffic-policies-viewing-procedure"></a>

 **To view traffic policy versions and the associated policy records**